Power cable: Construction

 Modern power cables come in a variety of sizes, materials, and types, each particularly adapted to its uses.
 Large single insulated conductors are also sometimes called power cables in the industry.

-Cables consist of three major components: conductors, insulation, protective jacket.
+Cables consist of three major components: conductors, insulation, and a protective jacket or sheath.
 The makeup of individual cables varies according to application.
 The construction and material are determined by three main factors: